jython/book/sandbox/functions.rst

 XXX various limits
 XXX currently limits of 64K java bytecode instructions when compiled. this will be relaxed in a future version

+.. sidebar:: Function Code Bodies

+  Jython, like CPython, only has one unit of compilation, the function code body.
+When a module is compiled, every function in it is compiled even if it's not ultimately bound to a name.
+In addition, a script or module is itself treated as a function when compiled.
+These function definitions are compiled to Java bytecode.
+(There's experimental support for other formats, namely Python bytecode, which we may see be used in later versions of Jython.)

 Nested Scopes